combatopera/aridity/README.md

 : Here's the equals directive: foo = bar
 : This does what you'd expect - assign the string value bar to foo.
+: Observe that bar isn't quoted, values in aridity are normally barewords.
 : foo is actually a path of length 1, path components are whitespace-separated: this is a path = this is a value
 : Any existing assignment can be overridden: